 In applying the accounting policies set out in Note 1, the Council has had to make certain judgements about complex transactions or those involving uncertainty about future events.
-The critical judgements made in the Statement of Accounts are:
+The critical judgements made in the Accounts are:

-- There is a high degree of uncertainty about future levels of funding for local government.
-However, the Council has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Council might be impaired as a result of a need to close facilities and reduce levels of service provision. - The Council is custodian trustee for the Ayscoughfee Hall and Gardens and Sir Halley • Stewart Plaving Field charities.
-These assets are not recorded on the Council's Balance Sheet as at 31 March 2012, or included in the Group Accounts.
-This is in accordance with guidance contained in the Code of Practice on Local Authority Accounting in the United Kingdom. - Assets held for sale The Code gives strict criteria which have to be met before • assets can be classified as 'held for sale'.
-At 31 March 2012 a piece of surplus HRA land met these criteria and is therefore shown under the Assets held for sale category on the Balance Sheet. - Categorisation of assets The Code gives strict criteria for assets held as Investment Properties.
+There is a high degree of uncertainty about future levels of funding for local government.
+However, the Council has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Council might be impaired as a result of a need to close facilities and reduce levels of service provision.

+- The Council is custodian trustee for the Ayscoughfee Hall and Gardens and Sir Halley Stewart Playing Field charities.
+These assets are not recorded on the Council's Balance Sheet as at 31 March 2013, or included in the Group Accounts.
+This is in accordance with guidance contained in the Code of Practice on Local Authority Accounting in the United Kingdom. - Assets held for sale The Code gives strict criteria which have to be met before assets can be classified as 'held for sale'.
+At 31 March 2013 the only assets held under this category were Housing Revenue Account dwellings in the process of disposal where it is likely that the sale will be completed within the next twelve months.
+The total value of these dwellings is shown under the Assets held for sale category on the Balance Sheet - Categorisation of assets The Code gives strict criteria for assets held as Investment Properties.
 For the Council, those assets which are held for rental income and/or capital appreciation (with a formal plan/policy detailing this) are classified as investment properties.
 Surplus land held by the Council which may be subject to capital appreciation, but is not part of a formal plan/policy, is held as surplus property plant & equipment.